Snger/reading-notes/languages/c#.md

 - String.Split Method \(String\[\], StringSplitOptions\)
 - C#: how to get first char of a string?
 - String.Chars Property \(Int32\)
+- Difference between long and int in C#?
+- Pad left with zeroes
+- String.PadLeft Method

 <!-- /MarkdownTOC -->